jomhoff/jomhoff/README.md

 Howdy folks, I’m @jomhoff!

 I am a Ph.D.
 Candidate in the Richard Gilder Graduate School at the American Museum of Natural History.
-My research is focused on the interplay of speciation genomics and biogeography.
+My research focuses on using genomics to study speciation, introgression, and hybridization.
 Currently, I am investigating the dynamics of these processes on a macroevolutionary scale with _Plestiodon_ skinks.

-Beyond speciation and biogeography, I am interested in conservation genomics as well as ecology.

 I have a cat named Rodya, she looks like this: